Rhythm's Zapier connector makes it easy to update Rhythm by pulling in data from other systems automatically.

 Before taking the steps below, you should check the Zapier website to be sure that the source of your data connects with Zapier.
 If you don't see the application you are looking for, you may need a developer to build a custom API Integration (see our custom API integration help documentation).

-The first step is to contact us (email@example.com) to purchase API access for your Company.
+The first step is to contact us (email@example.com) to turn on API access for your Company.
 We'll set you up on the backend, and when you click on your name in the top left corner of the screen, you'll see an option for "API Admin."

 Log in to your existing account or create an account with Zapier.